oceanicsdotio/oceanics.io/README.md

 We use `redis` for simple caching, pubsub style message queues, and asynchronous job execution.

+### Cloud instances

 This can use a local instance, but normally expects a Google Cloud instance to be available.

 ```
 gcloud compute instances create redis-forwarder --machine-type=f1-micro
 gcloud compute ssh redis-forwarder -- -N -L 6379:10.0.0.3:6379
 ```

+### Directed acyclic graph exection

+There are many powerful third-party data pipelining tools which can be used independently of `bathysphere`.

+Workflows are directed acyclic graphs, which take inputs and result in equal or fewer outputs.

+We provide the ability to perform common operations for ocean data within the graph native framework.

+To perform these types of computations you need to define a subgraph in the database that connects all the data sources.

+`TaskingCapabilties` are joined with high-level container entities.
+A common scenario is wanting to combine multiple environmental variables and generate a proxy variable.
+In this case `TaskingCapabilities` are connected to N `DataStreams`.

+Calling these `TaskingCapabilities` will find child `Observations` of the `DataStreams` and link these to a `Task`.
+The `Task` is added to an asynchronous queue, and these are resolved as compute resources become available.

+Artifacts are saved in the graph and in S3-compatible object storage.

 ## Ingestion tips